 Nestled within the Blue Ridge and Smoky terrains are stunning feats of rushing waters sure to captivate.
 You can explore these beautiful bounties while traveling the Carolinas, here are our favorite waterfalls in North Carolina to check out!

-Beautiful Waterfalls in North Carolina
+Beautiful North Carolina Waterfalls To Visit

 Looking Glass Falls